CartoDB/documentation/app/content/analytics-toolbox-redshift/sql-reference/lds.md

 {{%/ bannerNote %}}

 {{% bannerNote type="warning" title="warning"%}}
 This function consumes geocoding quota.
-Each call consumes as many units of quota as number of rows your input table has.
+Each call consumes as many units of quota as the number of rows your input table has.
 Before running, we recommend checking the size of the data to be geocoded and your available quota using the [`LDS_QUOTA_INFO`](#lds_quota_info) function.
 {{%/ bannerNote %}}

 **Description**

 Geocodes an input table by adding a column `geom` with the geographic coordinates (latitude and longitude) of a given address column.
 This procedure also adds a `carto_geocode_metadata` column with additional information of the geocoding result in JSON format.
-It geocodes sequentially the table in chunks of 100.
+It geocodes sequentially the table in chunks of 100 rows.

 * `input_table`: `VARCHAR(MAX)` name of the table to be geocoded.
 Please make sure you have enough permissions to alter this table, as this procedure will add two columns to it to store the geocoding result.
 * `address_column`: `VARCHAR(MAX)` name of the column from the input table that contains the addresses to be geocoded.